sen-tou/stvbyr-tech/content/blog/some-advise-for-clean-code-to-become-a-great-developer.md

 I don't wanna attack anyone here.
 I think that (especially) universities don't teach clean code that well.
 At lot developers that I know say that they had to relearn a lot when they worked at real projects.

 I wanted to give an introduction of why I think splitting concerns is a crucial concept to learn and to criticize the way programming is taught in school a little bit.

-Don't feel discouraged now.
-Programming is a never ending learning experience.
-Everyone started somewhere.

-As a small insert the first advice that I wanna give you: If you have the opportunity, always let more experienced developers review your code if you're just getting started.

-Listen to them.
-You don't have to always agree and discussion is encouraged.
-Just be open to critique and think about it.

 But let's look at some code to better understand what splitting concerns means in practice.